-G. Impartiality
+G. IMPARTIALITY

-A mediator shall conduct a mediation in an impartial manner.
+- 1. A mediator shall conduct a mediation in an impartial manner.
 Impartiality means freedom from favoritism or bias in word, action, or appearance.
-If the mediator cannot conduct the mediation in an impartial manner, the mediator shall not serve.
-A mediator shall be impartial and advise all parties of any circumstances bearing on possible bias, prejudice, or impartiality.
-Impartiality means freedom from favoritism or bias in word, action, and appearance.
-Impartiality implies a commitment to aid all parties in moving toward an agreement.

-2. A mediator should avoid the appearance of partiality, as viewed by the parties, at all times in providing mediation services.
+If the mediator cannot conduct the mediation in an impartial manner, the mediator shall not serve. - 2.
+A mediator should avoid the appearance of partiality, as viewed by the parties, at all times in providing mediation services.
 A mediator shall promptly disclose any facts, including any actual or potential conflicts of interest, that are known to the mediator and could reasonably be seen by the parties as creating an appearance of partiality.
-This is an ongoing duty.
+This is an ongoing duty. - 3.
+The parties may also raise, at any time, any concerns they may have regarding the appearance of partiality by the mediator. - 4.
+After appropriate disclosure and discussion of any matters regarding the appearance of partiality on the part of the mediator, the mediator may proceed with the mediation, if the mediator and all parties agree.
+Otherwise, the mediator shall not serve.